Hand Hygiene Audit

 Provide feedback to the healthcare worker if hand hygiene was not performed.
 Compliance scores can be determined by the ratio of the number of performed actions (hand hygiene) to the number of opportunities (moments).
 Results should be shared with management, department heads, boards as well as front-line healthcare workers.

-Healthcare auditors can use digital hand hygiene audit tools such as iAuditor to streamline data gathering and reporting. iAuditor is the world’s #1 inspection software and can be used by auditors to:
+Healthcare auditors can use digital hand hygiene audit tools such as iAuditor by SafetyCulture to streamline data gathering and reporting. iAuditor is an inspection and corrective action tool you can learn in minutes and be used by auditors to: